Theology For Life

 How are the modules taught?

-Each module starts with an introductory online session run by one of our lecturers (the module leader who will be an expert on the topic).
+- Each module begins with an introductory online session run by one of our academic tutors.

-During the term you will also meet online for a midterm seminar.
+- During the term you will also meet online for a midterm seminar with the module tutor.

 FAQ's